oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Debugging.md

 that loop and move the execution pointer outside the loop to start stepping through the code.

+**Tracking lost objects** is possible with the OY\_DEBUG\_OBJECTS environment variable and its population to the oy\_debug\_variable.
+If the program has placed a oyObjectTreePrint() the object graph will be shown as a SVG graphic at the time of calling this function.
+It is good to call oyObjectTreePrint() after releasing all used objects.
+Then only caches should be visible and not properly dereferenced objects.
+OY\_DEBUG\_OBJECTS works pretty fine grained, while oyObjectTreePrint() will show all known not deallocated objects.

 ### References

 GDB and DDD come with most Linux distributions and expectedly can be